We use UPS & Fedex for fast and reliable shipping.

-Emperor Huizong of Song once said, "The color of the Jianzhan should be dark blue or black."
+Emperor Huizong of Song once said, "The color of the Tenmoku should be dark blue or black."
 This is what connoisseurs call "ganhei" or "qianghei," which means that the black glaze shines and looks like lacquer.
 Black glaze is the characteristic color of Jian kiln, and it can be divided into three types: wuhei, ganhei, and qianghei.
-Among them, the most precious one is the pure black Jianzhan with a smooth and glossy texture, which is known as Wu Jin glaze.
+Among them, the most precious one is the pure black Tenmoku with a smooth and glossy texture, which is known as Wu Jin glaze.
 It has a very rich range of intermediate tones.

 Jian Kiln Black-Glazed Standard Cup with Flared Mouth